diimallya/humio-single-node/README.md

 ```
 ### Uninstall Humio
-An example `remove-humio.yml` playbook is provided to uninstall humio, followed by kafa and zookeeper which was installed as part of the `setup-humio.yml` playbook.
-If role variables were customized during humio setup, those have to be provided for `remove-humio.yml` playbook as well.
+An example `remove-humio.yml` playbook is provided to uninstall humio, followed by kafa and zookeeper which were installed as part of the `setup-humio.yml` playbook.
+If role variables were customized during humio setup, those have to be provided during uninstallation as well.